luminositylabs/luminositylabs-bento/luminositylabs-notes.md

 ### Current known issues

-- rockylinux 9.4 aarch64 currently does not build due to some OS-level package provisioning issue
+- rockylinux 9.4 aarch64 currently does not build due to some OS-level package provisioning issue, but x86_64 work fine

 ### Plugin initialization